ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_bt_plugin.rst

     increment_recovery_count();
   }

-The remaining methods are not used and not mandatory to override them.
+The remaining methods are not used and are not mandatory to override them.
 Only some BT node plugins will require overriding ``on_wait_for_result()`` to check for preemption or check a timeout.
-The success, aborted, and cancelled methods will default to ``SUCCESS``, ``FAILURE``, ``SUCCESS`` respectively if not overrided.
+The success, aborted, and cancelled methods will default to ``SUCCESS``, ``FAILURE``, ``SUCCESS`` respectively, if not overridden.

 2- Exporting the planner plugin
 -------------------------------

 Now that we have created our custom BT node, we need to export our plugin so that it would be visible to the behavior tree when it loads a custom BT XML.
-Plugins are loaded at runtime and if they are not visible, then our BT Navigator server won't be able to load it or use it.
+Plugins are loaded at runtime, and if they are not visible, then our BT Navigator server won't be able to load them or use them.
 In BehaviorTree.CPP, exporting and loading plugins is handled by the ``BT_REGISTER_NODES`` macro.

 .. code-block:: c++